ConvLab/ConvLab/convlab/modules/nlg/README.md

 The interfaces are defined in nlg.NLG:

--**generate** takes as input dialog act, and converts it into a natural language utterance.
+- **generate** takes as input dialog act, and converts it into a natural language utterance.